Natural Colours

 EU EFSA FAF Panel Issues Safety Opinion On Blue Galdieria Extract As A Food Additive

-EFSA has issued a positive safety opinion for blue Galdieria extract as a food additive, establishing an Acceptable Daily Intake (ADI) of 7 mg/kg bw per day.
-This opinion provides the toxicological foundation for future EU market authorization, though manufacturers should note potential exposure concerns for children at maximum use levels.
+EFSA has issued a positive safety opinion for blue Galdieria extract as a food additive, establishing a formal Acceptable Daily Intake.
+This assessment provides the toxicological foundation for future EU market authorization, though potential exposure risks for children may influence final use level restrictions.

 efsa.europa.euEuropean UnionEuropean Union